Car Co Ltd.

 sign in terms of body structure condition.
 The paint and interior are both

 include a full set of 6 Ace wheel discs, including those

 and tubes fitted just a few miles ago.

 an earlier owner for over 30 years, perfectly useable just as it is, perhaps

 with some improvements along the way.
 The engine was recently (2013)

 etc, and a new clutch.
 Offered serviced, prepared and newly MoT tested.

 Reg No. DL

-for “Judicial Separation” by his wife Louisa who claimed that although
+was sued by his wife Louisa for “Judicial Separation; she claimed that

 & as they had no servants she had to do all the housework, look after the